-A cryptocurrency is valuable only when it is actually there.
-You probably wouldn’t really care all that much about the price fluctuations of Bitcoin or Ethereum if you didn’t hold any yourself – sure, it’s still interesting, but not nearly to the extent of when you actually possess some.
+A cryptocurrency is valuable only when it is there.
+You probably wouldn’t care all that much about the price fluctuations of Bitcoin or Ethereum if you didn’t hold any yourself – sure, it’s still interesting, but not nearly to the extent of when you possess some.
 However, there are people out there that may try to rob you of your cryptocurrencies – whether it be with a keylogger, a virus, a security breach or in any other way.
 That’s why people need a safe cryptocurrency wallet – and that’s exactly what we’ll be talking about in this CoolWallet S vs Ledger Nano S vs Trezor crypto wallet comparison.

 Table of Contents